aurotripathy/date-normalizing-with-attention/README.md

  `python lstm-normalize-date-w-attn.py -m eval`

-The output will look llike this:
+The output will look like this:

 ```
 Input Human Date: friday january 4 2013